kubernetes-sigs/kubebuilder/README.md

 - For Linux, this involves simply downloading the canonical releases from the offically Kubernetes and etcd releases & taring them up.

-- For Darwin, since the official Kubernetes releases don't build the control plane, we instead build kube-apiserver ourselves, but use etcd & kubectl from official releases.
+- For Darwin/Windows, since the official Kubernetes releases don't build the control plane, we instead build kube-apiserver ourselves, but use etcd & kubectl from official releases.